Aristidis Pagratidis: The trial

-In September 1966, when the council of the Supreme Court met on the case, the appeal was dismissed on all aspects.
+In September 1966, when the council of the Supreme Court met on the case, the appeal was dismissed in all aspects.

 Execution

-On February 16, 1968, at 7:05 in the morning, Pagratidis was executed by firing squad on a site in the Seikh Sou forest, near the place where the crimes were committed.
+On 16 February 1968, at 7:05 in the morning, Pagratidis was executed by firing squad on a site in the Seikh Sou forest, near the place where the crimes were committed.
 Pagratidis himself learned of his impending execution the previous night.
 When he arrived at the site, and after accepting to tie his eyes, he said shortly before he died: "However, I am innocent.
 Perhaps one day the culprit will be caught and then.."
 After the execution, a police patrol took the corpse - and without any notice from his relatives - was buried in the cemetery of the adjacent community of Thessaloniki Exodus, after the funeral.
 Relatives read the news from the afternoon newspapers.

 Questionable guilt

 A journalist from the newspaper "Makedonia", whom followed from the beginning to the end of the case states that "after his arrest, when the data showed that this is the same person who made the 1959 crimes, the security commander N. Tzavaras informed Prosecutor D. Papantoniou that the preliminary investigation of the attack on the orphanage had been completed and he asked him to continue the preliminary investigation, because he "smelled" an ogre.